BUYERS GUIDE - WAGONS MEDIUM

 height-adjustable and auto-levelling rear air suspension; Multi-Terrain Select (MTS) traction-control switch; moonroof; refrigerated cool box; key-linked driver’s seat and steering column two-position memory pack.

-Since we recorded the road tests and video below we’ve heard of hundreds of in-service complaints about the 2.8-litre engine’s diesel particulate filter system.
+After we recorded the road tests and video below we heard of hundreds of in-service complaints about the pre-2020 2.8-litre engine’s diesel particulate filter system.
 The fifth injector that is supposed to heat the DPF can clog and malfunction, making DPF regeneration impossible.

-Toyota has now fitted a manual regeneration button to the dashboard, but that’s fine if the injector isn’t blocked and people understand how and when to use the ‘regen’ function.
+Toyota fitted a manual regeneration button to the dashboard, but that’s fine if the injector isn’t blocked and people understand how and when to use the ‘regen’ function.

 There’s a well-publicised owners’ class action against Toyota over the 2.8-litre diesel’s DPF issues.